bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 The keyword “this” can be determined in 4 ways!

 1: Default binding - applies when the function looks like being called by nobody.

 Then the default caller will be the window/global.

+    function myFunction() {
+    console.log(this); // window
+    }

     myFunction()

 </br>

 2: Implicit binding – when a function is called like a propriety of an object other than the window object.

 If there is an implicit biding, this will apply instead of the default binding!

+    function myFunction() {
+      console.log(this); // obj
+    }

     const obj = {
       myFunction